GIT for polarized curves: Behavior at the extremes of the basic inequality

 Let us check that $L'$ is properly balanced.
-It is clear that the degree of $L'$ on all the exceptional components of $X'$ is equal to one.
+It is clear that the degree of $L'$ is equal to $1$ on all the exceptional components of $X'$.
 Let $W\subseteq X'$ and let us check that $L'$ satisfies the basic inequality \eqref{E:basineq-multideg}.
 Start by assuming that $W=Z'$ for some $Z\subseteq Y$.
 Then we have that

 Suppose now that $W=Z_{Y^c}'\cup Z_Y'\cup E_W$ where $Z_{Y^c}\subseteq Y^c$, $Z_Y\subseteq Y$ and $E_W\subseteq E_Y$.
 Then, $\deg_WL'={\deg}_{Z'_{Y^c}}L'+\deg_{Z'_Y}L'+|E_W|$ and, by (\ref{basineqZ}), it follows that